A veteran helped spread viral 9/11 conspiracy theories. Can he start over?

 Korey was incredulous.
 He felt no kinship with the conservative fundamentalists.

 Yet he decided to engage, he said, because he believed in accountability.
 And if people were going to tell the story of “Loose Change,” he wanted a chance to influence it.
+Dylan, on the other hand, tired of being asked about the series, had made it clear he had no interest in talking to the media.

 Korey pointed out that 9/11 skepticism at its earliest stages had a lot of support from antiwar liberals like his father, a lifelong Democratic voter who abhorred Trump like Korey himself did.
 The provenance of these videos was disillusionment, not right-wing politics, he said.